By: Kristen Boyle, Vice President of Marketing at PandoLogic

 While there are still many unknowns surrounding when and how Google Job Ads will become available to the industry at large, this news presents an exciting opportunity for employers and tech partners alike to build Google Job Ads into recruitment campaign strategies and achieve new levels of effectiveness in sourcing talent.
 The level of impact that this new offering has on employers, job seekers, and programmatic vendors may vary, depending on how each group plans on embracing the change.

 However, the rollout of this new offering will also mean that there will be increased competition for talent on Google as more companies move to leverage sponsored ads in Google’s job marketplace.
 The sponsored job postings will be displayed in a carousel widget similar to the Shopping widget, which can showcase 15-20 jobs (up to eight of them will be visible on page load on desktop, up to three on mobile.)
-This means that there will be intense competition for limited real estate, making it difficult for smaller employers or those with limited resources to attract high-quality candidates.
+This means that there will be intense competition for limited real estate, making it difficult for smaller companies or those with limited resources to attract high-quality candidates.
 As a result, it is likely that Google Job Ads will come with a high price tag.

-As a result, employers will need to be more strategic in their recruitment marketing efforts by ensuring that their job spend is optimized appropriately on Google as part of their larger hiring campaigns.
+As a result, employers and staffing agencies will need to be more strategic in their recruitment marketing efforts by ensuring that their job spend is optimized appropriately on Google as part of their larger hiring campaigns.
 Rather than blindly shifting spend over to Google Job Ads, employers need to take a more data-driven approach to their recruitment marketing efforts and use analytics to determine which publishers are delivering the best results.
 While no definitive announcements have been made by Google, it is assumed that experience running Google Ads campaigns will be needed for effective sponsored ad campaign management and access to Google Ads inventory.
-Employers who lack sufficient expertise in this area will need to partner with a capable vendor in order to leverage this offering.
+Employers and staffing agencies who lack sufficient expertise in this area will need to partner with a capable vendor in order to leverage this offering.

 Google Job Ads can make the job search process more efficient and effective for job seekers by providing them with relevant and targeted job opportunities that match their skills and preferences.
 Even before the launch of Google for Jobs in 2017, an iCIMS study reported that nearly 70% of job seekers already used Google to look for open jobs and research employers, demonstrating the integration between the job searching experience and users’ organic use of Google as their search engine of choice.
 In addition to viewing the job results that appear on the standard Google SERP (search engine results page), candidates will have dynamic access to open positions appearing in the Job Ads that closely match their filtered search parameters.
 Over time the search process and filter options will undoubtedly get more refined and sophisticated as Google leverages new data points to deliver the exact results individuals want.